brantr/astr-119-section-assignments/README.md

 * Look at the Issues tab.
 Find your name in the list of issues, and note the corresponding issue number.
 If you don't see your name, scroll down to click "Next" to advance the page or try searching your name in the search field.

 * Go to the Fork button in the upper right hand corner to create a branch in your account.
+You can edit this forked branch, it exists in your account and not mine.

 * Upload a python program called "hello-world-firstname-lastinitial.py"